hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 > **NOTE:**
 > The below examples assume that HPE GreenLake Backup and Recovery had been deployed, it was connected to an HPE array onboarded to HPE GreenLake, a VMware vCenter had been discovered, and some virtual machines had been deployed and discovered by HPE GreenLake Backup and Recovery.
 For more information on getting started with HPE GreenLake Backup and Recovery, please visit t﻿he Getting Started guide on HPE support [website](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=sd00003454en_us&page=GUID-F25ABD00-C36B-42D8-A443-82584EE8E35A.html).

-## Creating a Cloud Protection Store
+## Creating a cloud protection store

 A protection store is the critical resource that is required to store the recovery points on-premises and in the cloud.
 The cloud protection stores are created on top of either the Protection Store Gateway or HPE StoreOnce, because either one is required for connections to cloud protection-stores.
 To perform this use case, we will need to discover the StoreOnce and the storage location of the cloud protection store.
 As you can see now, we will be using the HPE GreenLake API for the data-services to discover the storage location of the cloud protection store.